 This pandemic has forced me to slow down in many ways.
 As a working young adult and a student at night, I have been on the go constantly since after college.
 I always liked to be busy, and hustle around.

 But this pandemic made a reason for me to pause a bit and really rethink my goals.
-I learned that we all dealt with different cards in life and it’s up for us how to win the cards we have.
+I learned to appreciate and embrace a slower-paced life instead of rushing things to work in a frenzy.
+I go for a walk, spend time with my family, and just really appreciate the “now” more than ever.
+During this time, I also learned that we all dealt with different cards in life and it’s up for us how to win the cards we have.
 I have to focus on my own progress.
 Run my own race, not anybody else’s.

 #2 Learn to See the Shades of Gray